AVG AntiVirus: Controversy

 As of 2014, there are numerous reports dating back to 2012 that the AVG SafeGuard Toolbar installs itself without the consent of the user, as a side effect of installing other applications.
 The toolbar program appears to cause significant RAM issues and can be considered an intrusive potentially unwanted program (PUP).
 Once installed, the AVG toolbar is virtually impossible to remove.
 The toolbar uninstaller does not function, instead re-installing the add-on if manually removed.
 Consequently, many discussions and blog posts have described complex procedures for removal of the AVG toolbar, each with very mixed results.

 In September 2015, AVG announced that it would start tracking users for profit, analyzing their data for sale to the advertising industry.
 This measure received criticism from consumers, the press and security industry, as many users intended to use the software in order to protect themselves from spyware and would not expect the functions of spyware to be "hidden" in security software.
+The updated privacy policy allowed AVG to collect browsing and search history, among other data, and to sell aggregated or de-identified data to third parties.

 In December 2015, the AVG Web TuneUp Google Chrome extension (automatically installed with AVG AntiVirus) was revealed to contain multiple critical security vulnerabilities.
 Most notably, Chrome users' browsing history could be exposed to any website, cookies from any site the user has visited could be read by an attacker, and trivial cross-site scripting (XSS) issues could allow any website to execute arbitrary code (as another domain).
 The XSS vulnerability allowed a user's mail from "mail.google.com" to be read by any website, or financial information to be read from the user's online banking site.
 The AVG team fixed this by only allowing "mysearch.avg.com" and "webtuneup.avg.com" to execute these scripts.
 Despite this remediation, attackers could leverage any of these attacks if an XSS vulnerability was found on the AVG sites.
 As of April 2016, Web TuneUp was still not available for download from the AVG website.

+In July 2016, AVG was acquired by Avast.
+Privacy concerns continued after the acquisition.
+In December 2019, Mozilla removed the AVG Online Security browser extension from the Firefox Add-ons repository after security researcher Wladimir Palant found that the extension was collecting detailed browsing data and sending it to Avast/AVG servers, contrary to its disclosed privacy policy.

+In January 2020, a joint investigation by Motherboard and PCMag reported that Avast was collecting user web browsing data from its free antivirus products, including AVG AntiVirus, and selling it to third parties through its subsidiary Jumpshot.
+The data included Google searches, YouTube visits, and browsing histories, and could sometimes be linked to individual users.
+Avast stated that the data was de-identified, but subsequently announced that it would wind down Jumpshot and stop selling browsing data.